 Now, consider the life of an average, modern day person.
 Most people have become so dependent on modern conveniences that a drastic change in lifestyle would be a major shock to say the least.
 Many people simply wouldn’t be able to let go of their former life and do what is necessary to survive.
 It is in this light that we can begin to understand Nick’s relative ease in adjusting to his new environment.
 Compared to everyone else, his new life isn’t much different from his old life.

-This is not to say that I necessarily agree with FTWD’s particular interpretation of the way a typical addict might respond to the zombie apocalypse, however, I applaud their valid attempt to address the issue.
+This is not to say that I necessarily agree with FTWD’s particular interpretation, in fact it changes all the time, get the latest one here from a different perspective.
+I don’t know if that’s the way a typical addict might respond to the zombie apocalypse, however, I applaud their valid attempt to address the issue.
 Actually, FTWD is the first major end of the world type fiction that I have encountered that tries to examine the topic of addiction on more than a superficial level.
 Many might argue that a drug addict would be less concerned with the well being of their family and more concerned with raiding homes, pharmacies or hospitals for leftover opoids.
 This is usually how the issue is dealt with in apocalyptic fiction – “those degenerate addicts need to be contained” type of attitude prevails, in most cases, always implying that “these people” are the first stage of the human transformation into raiding cannibal clans.

 As with most issues, its not quite as simple as “forget about those degenerates”, especially when someone that you love is an addict or alcoholic.
 Ultimately, I think most people would be surprised to find out that addiction is running rampant right in their cozy little neighborhoods.